PrestaShop/docs/src/content/1.7/development/webservice/tutorials/advanced-use/manage-multishop.md

 ```

 {{% notice warning %}}
-This example voluntarily deals with simple resources that don't have complicated relationship or special webservice fields, this way we can use the API result as an XML input directly.
-Some more complex resources (categories, products, ...) are not as straight forward, and you'll need to use a less generic code to clean the extra fields or copy them into a blank schema.
+This example voluntarily deals with a simple resource that doesn't have complicated relationships or special webservice fields, this way we can use the API result as an XML input directly.
+Some more complex resources (categories, products, ...) are not as straightforward, and you'll need to use a less generic code to clean the extra fields or copy them into a **blank schema**.
 {{% /notice %}}